-Disclaimer: EcoFlow provided the River to the author free of charge for the purposes of this review.
+Disclaimer: EcoFlow provided the River to the author for the purposes of this review.

 In practical applications, the River is unique in that its high power output capabilities paired with a useful amount of storage capacity make it the best option on the market for a wide range of applications.
 This is specifically true in cases where electricity is used for heat.
 For example, the EcoFlow River can power a small hot water kettle or even a small coffee pot.
 It was plenty of power to use my 300 watt single serving hot water heater mug though you wouldn’t be able to run it more than once or twice per charge.

 More mundane tasks like recharging phones, laptops, tablets, phones, and the like are trivial for the EcoFlow River Mini Wireless.
 These typically pull less than 100 watts with most living at the very low end of that range.
 My travel tablet pulls around 15 watts in fast charge mode and my smartphone drinks around 5 watts, for example.

 As the name implies, the River Mini Wireless also boasts an integrated “rooftop” wireless Qi charger for smartphones.
 The charger is dished at the top to make it easier to set your phone up top without it sliding off.
 It’s a handy feature that not only adds wireless capabilities to the device, it also means one less cable to bring with you.
 That’s huge for a portable power system.